Azure/terraform-provider-alz/docs/data-sources/archetype.md

 - `identity` (String) The identity type.
 Must be one of `SystemAssigned` or `UserAssigned`.
 - `identity_ids` (Set of String) A list of zero or one identity ids to assign to the policy assignment.
 Required if `identity` is `UserAssigned`.
 - `non_compliance_message` (Attributes Set) The non-compliance messages to use for the policy assignment. (see [below for nested schema](#nestedatt--policy_assignments_to_modify--non_compliance_message))
+- `overrides` (Attributes List) The overrides for this policy assignment.
+There are a maximum of 10 overrides allowed per assignment.
+If specified here the overrides will replace the existing overrides.The overrides are processed in the order they are specified. (see [below for nested schema](#nestedatt--policy_assignments_to_modify--overrides))
 - `parameters` (String) The parameters to use for the policy assignment. **Note:** This is a JSON string, and not a map.
 This is because the parameter values have different types, which confuses the type system used by the provider sdk.
 Use `jsonencode()` to construct the map.
 The map keys must be strings, the values are `any` type.

 Example: `jsonencode({"param1": "value1", "param2": 2})`
+- `resource_selectors` (Attributes List) The resource selectors to use for the policy assignment.
+A maximum of 10 resource selectors are allowed per assignment.
+If specified here the resource selectors will replace the existing resource selectors. (see [below for nested schema](#nestedatt--policy_assignments_to_modify--resource_selectors))

 <a id="nestedatt--policy_assignments_to_modify--non_compliance_message"></a>
 ### Nested Schema for `policy_assignments_to_modify.non_compliance_message`